Salafi jihadist militant groups in the Gaza Strip: Al-Tawhid wal-Jihad

 Jahafil Al-Tawhid Wal-Jihad fi Filastin ("The Armies of Monotheism and Jihad in Palestine") emerged in 2008 and has been responsible for rocket attacks against Israel and attacks against Gazan Christians.
 The group participated in the Sinai insurgency alongside the Army of Islam and the Mujahideen Shura Council in the Environs of Jerusalem.
 Notably, it kidnapped and murdered Vittorio Arrigoni, an Italian peace activist who supported the Palestinian cause, in April 2011.
 The group said that if their imprisoned leader Hesham al-Sa'eedni was not released by Hamas, they would execute Arrigoni.
 However, he was found dead well before the deadline; Hamas stormed the house where he was being held and successfully fought the abductors, but found him hanged.
 The Los Angeles Times commented:[T]he kidnapping raised questions about Hamas' control over Gaza, and it represents the latest example of how smaller, more radical groups in the territory—some with alleged ties to Al Qaeda—are challenging the rule of Hamas, which itself is viewed by Israel and the United States as a terrorist organization.
 Those groups complain that Hamas has become too moderate.Following Arrigoni's murder, Hamas launched a successful crackdown on Tawhid al-Jihad.

 Ansar al-Sunnah

-Ansar al-Sunnah was a group for a 2010 rocket attack on Israel which killed one foreign worker from Thailand.
+Ansar al-Sunnah (أنصار السنه) was a group for a 2010 rocket attack on Israel which killed one foreign worker from Thailand.

 Liwa al-Tawhid and Kataeb al-Tawhid

-Kataeb al-Tawhid ("the Monotheism Brigades") is the militant wing of Liwa al-Tawhid.
+Kataeb al-Tawhid (كتائب التوحيد) is the militant wing of Liwa al-Tawhid (لواء التوحيد).
 They were a group that emerged in 2009.
 It claimed a cadre of several hundred fighters and an expertise in “RPG rockets, kalashnikovs, explosive devices, and mines, but we are trained in everything, including martyrdom.”
 “Liwa al-Tawhid” is an extension of the “al-Tawhid and wal-Jihad Brigades” and “Jund Ansar Allah”.